bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-24-swimming-out-till-the-sea-turns-blue.md

 **BFI & Radio Times Television Festival presents: TV Preview: Vigil + Q&A with cast and creatives**<br>
 Mon 23 Aug 18:10<br>
 <br>

+**BFI SOUTHBANK**
+Welcome to the home of great film and TV, with three cinemas and a studio, a world-class library, regular exhibitions and a pioneering Mediatheque with 1000s of free titles for you to explore.
+Browse special-edition merchandise in the BFI Shop.We&#39;re also pleased to offer you a unique new space, the BFI Riverfront – with unrivalled riverside views of Waterloo Bridge and beyond, a delicious seasonal menu, plus a stylish balcony bar for cocktails or special events.
+Come and enjoy a pre-cinema dinner or a drink on the balcony as the sun goes down.

+**BECOME A BFI MEMBER**
+Enjoy a great package of film benefits including priority booking at BFI Southbank and BFI Festivals.
+Join today at [**bfi.org.uk/join**](http://www.bfi.org.uk/join)

+**BFI PLAYER**
+ We are always open online on BFI Player where you can watch the best new, cult &amp; classic cinema on demand.
+Showcasing hand-picked landmark British and independent titles, films are available to watch in three distinct ways: Subscription, Rentals &amp; Free to view.

+See something different today on [**player.bfi.org.uk**](https://player.bfi.org.uk)

+Join the BFI mailing list for regular programme updates.
+Not yet registered?
+Create a new account at [**www.bfi.org.uk/signup**](http://www.bfi.org.uk/signup)

+**Programme notes and credits compiled by the BFI Documentation Unit
+Notes may be edited or abridged
+Questions/comments?
+Contact the Programme Notes team by [email](mailto: prognotes@bfi.org.uk)**

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbODMzMDEyNjA0LC04Njg4NzUwNDNdfQ==